 - rising mains

 - underground tanks and pits

-Ground penetrating radar is a non-destructive geo-physical method that uses radar pulses to ‘map’ an image of shallow subsurface features (down to 6 metres approximately).
+Ground penetrating radar is a non-destructive geo-physical method that uses radar pulses to ‘map’ an image of shallow subsurface features (down to approximately 6 metres).
 The data collected from the radar sweeping across the surface is collected to construct a view of the subsurface.

 Unfortunately, some conditions have a negative impact on GPR performance.
 High-conductivity (e.g. high moisture content) materials and heterogeneous conditions (e.g. rocky soils) will reduce its performance.
-For example, whilst dry sandy soils will allow radar penetration to 6 metres approximately, wet clay soils and salt-contaminated soils can reduce the depth to less than one metre.
+For example, whilst dry sandy soils will allow radar penetration to approximately 6 metres, wet clay soils and salt-contaminated soils can reduce the depth to less than 1 metre.
 Rocky soils can cause radar signal scattering.